mattyweb/gcp-services-poc/README.md

 * Added GCP_PROJECT_ID, GCP_SERVICE, GCP_REGION, and GCP_SA_KEY as secrets
 * Changed service port from 8080 (default) to 8000
 * Enabled public access by granting the allUsers member the Cloud Run Invoker role
+* Added Speech to Text library
+* Enabled Speech to Text API in project

 ## Pending Steps